 Accounting area Summary of policy Comments Assessment Revenue recognition The Council's policy for Contribution and Investment income is set out in Note 3 a-c Fund Account - Revenue Recognition.
-The revenue recognition policy appears to be consistent with the Code of Practice of Local Authority Accounting and the findings from our audit of the financial statements ● Green Judgements and estimates Key estimates and judgements disclosed in the notes to the accounts include: - pension fund liability We reviewed the key estimates and judgements made by management within the material notes to the accounts.
+The revenue recognition policy appears to be consistent with the Code of Practice of Local Authority Accounting and the findings from our audit of the financial statements Green Judgements and estimates Key estimates and judgements disclosed in the notes to the accounts include: - pension fund liability - fair value disclosures We reviewed the key estimates and judgements made by management within the material notes to the accounts.
 For the disclosures listed, we concluded they appear to be consistent in all material aspects with the guidance set out in the Code of Practice of Local Authority Accounting.
+We have requested that the critical judgment made by management in changing the fair value investment categories to levels 2 and 3 in 2016/17 is explained fully in the note.
 Green Going concern Officers have a reasonable expectation that the services provided by the Fund will continue for the foreseeable future.
 For this reason, they continue to adopt the going concern basis in preparing the financial statements.
-We have reviewed officer's assessment and are satisfied with management's assessment that the going concern basis is appropriate for the 2016/17 financial statements. ● Green Other accounting policies We have reviewed the Fund's policies against the requirements of the CIPFA Code and accounting standards.
-The Fund's accounting policies are appropriate and consistent with previous years. • Green
+We have reviewed officer's assessment and are satisfied with management's assessment that the going concern basis is appropriate for the 2016/17 financial statements.
+Green Other accounting policies We have reviewed the Fund's policies against the requirements of the CIPFA Code and accounting standards.
+The Fund's accounting policies are appropriate and consistent with previous years.
+Green